lake-wg/authz/draft-selander-ace-ake-authz.md

 * PoP_V is a proof-of-possession of public key PK_V using the corresponding private key

-Editor's note: Define PoP_V (include G_X, ENC_ID_U in the calculation for binding to this EDHOC session).
+Editor's note: Define PoP_V (include G_X, ENC_ID in the calculation for binding to this EDHOC session).
 One case to study is when V authenticates to U with static DH and to W with signature.

 #### Authorization Server processing

 The authorization server receives the voucher request, verifies and decrypts the identity ID_U of the device, and associates the nonce G_X to ID_U.
 If G_X is not unique among nonces associated to this identity, the protocol SHALL be discontinued.
+If ENC_ID also included the identity of V, ID_V, then the authorization server performs an additional check to verify that the identity of the authenticator who sent the voucher request over a secure session between V-W matches the identity of the authenticator as observed by U.
+If the identities of V as observed by U, and as observed by W, do not match, the protocol SHALL be discontinued.

 ### Voucher Response {#voucher_response}